carpentries/governance/code-of-conduct-transparency-reports/2020-10-01-coc-transparency-report.md

 ### Reports

-Between 2020-07-01 and 2020-09-30, the Code of Conduct committee processed one formal incident report.
+Between 2020-07-01 and 2020-09-30, the Code of Conduct committee processed NO formal incident report.

 ### Potential Code of Conduct Breaches